mdbergmann/knx-conn/README.md

 (knx-conn-init "192.168.50.123") ;; hostname or IP address of your KNXnet router/interface
 ```

+Once connected there may be a lot of events coming from the bus.
 Depending on the log level (log4cl) the logging can be a bit noisy (in `:debug`).
 It is possible to switch to `:info` level using: `(log:config '(knx-conn) :info)`.
 This should reduce the logging to just 'L_Data.ind', the data change indications.
 Like:

 ```
 <INFO> [21:43:18] knx-conn.knx-client file77Nnnx (%async-handler-knx-received) - Tunnelling ind 1: 13.13.255 -> 3/0/0 = #(85 43 18)